-Given instruction using the Sunshine State Standards, 95 percent of students in eighth grade will maintain or increase their score of 3.5 or higher on the 2007 administration of the FCAT Writing Plus test.
+Given instruction using the Sunshine State Standards, 95 percent of students in eighth grade will maintain or increase their score of 3.5 or higher on the 2008 administration of the FCAT Writing Plus test.

-Given instruction using Sunshine State Standards, 56.73 percent of the eighth grade students will score a Level 3 or higher on the 2007 administered FCAT Science test, as compared to 31.73 percent meeting those standards in the 2006 administered FCAT.
+Given instruction using Sunshine State Standards, there will be a 25 percent increase of eighth grade students who will score a Level 3 or higher on the 2008 administered FCAT Science test, as compared to 38 percent meeting those standards in the 2007 administered FCAT.

-Given the need to increase parental participation in school activities, there will be a 2% increase in parental involvement based on the parent sign-in sheets collected during the 2007 school year, as compared to the 2006 school year sign-in sheets reflecting 840 parent signatures.
+Given the need to increase parental participation in school activities, there will be a 2% increase in parental involvement based on the parent sign-in sheets collected during the 2008 school year, as compared to the 2007 school year sign-in sheets reflecting 910 parent signatures.

-Given the need to increase positive student behavior, there will be 100 or fewer outdoor suspensions as documented by the 2006-07 Student Case Management Referral System.
+Given the need to increase positive student behavior, there will be 5% decrease of suspensions as documented by the 2007-08 Student Case Management Referral System.

-The use of technology will increase by 2% as evidenced by daily computer logs, as compared to the 2005-06 school year reflecting 153 days of computer lab usage.
+The use of technology will increase by 2% as evidenced by daily computer logs, as compared to the 2006-07 school year reflecting 153 days of computer lab usage.

-Using the FITNESSGRAM program, 45% percent of those students in grades six through eight who are currently enrolled in Physical Education and dance classes will receive gold or silver awards in the 2007 FITNESSGRAM Program.
+Using the FITNESSGRAM program, 45% percent of those students in grades six through eight who are currently enrolled in Physical Education and dance classes will receive gold or silver awards in the 2008 FITNESSGRAM Program.